-In \cite{choromanski2020provably} recovering $\bfg$ by solving the more general regularized regression problem:
+In \citep{choromanski2020provably}, recovering $\bfg$ by solving the more general regularized regression problem:

-is proposed, and in the special case $p=1,\alpha=0$ ({\em i.e.}, LP decoding) bounds on $\|\bfg - \hat{\bfg}\|_2$ are proved which allow for an extraordinary amount of noise, but require $m = \Omega(d)$.
-In this work, we shall approximate $\bfg$ by using a {\em greedy approach} on the {\em nonconvex} problem:
+is proposed, and in the special case $p=1,\alpha=0$ ({\em i.e.} LP decoding) bounds on $\|\bfg - \hat{\bfg}\|_2$ are proved which allow for an extraordinary amount of noise, but require $m = \Omega(d)$.
+In this work, we approximate $\bfg$ by using a {\em greedy approach} on the {\em nonconvex} problem:

-Let us briefly mention several advantages that this approach enjoys over prior work: \begin{enumerate}[(i)] \item Unlike the LP decoding approach of \cite{choromanski2020provably}, solving \eqref{eq:SparseRecoveryForGradient} allows one to exploit sparsity or compressibility to reduce the number of samples, $m$, from $\Omega(d)$ to $O(s\log d)$. \item When $d$ is large and $s$ is small, solving \eqref{eq:SparseRecoveryForGradient} using a good algorithm such as CoSaMP can be significantly faster than solving \eqref{eq:LassoForGradient}.
+Let us briefly mention several advantages this approach enjoys over prior work: \begin{enumerate}[(i)] \item Unlike the LP decoding approach of \citep{choromanski2020provably}, solving \eqref{eq:SparseRecoveryForGradient} exploits sparsity or compressibility to reduce the number of samples, $m$, from $\Omega(d)$ to $\cO(s\log(d))$. \item When $d$ is large and $s$ is small, solving \eqref{eq:SparseRecoveryForGradient} using a good algorithm such as CoSaMP can be significantly faster than solving \eqref{eq:LassoForGradient}.
 (See Figure~\ref{fig_time_all}) \item The LASSO estimator is typically biased \citep{fan2001variable}, while the estimator arising from \eqref{eq:SparseRecoveryForGradient} does not have this problem.
-This creates an additional source of error for LASSO when $\bfg$ is merely {\em compressible} instead of exactly sparse. \item Empirically, we have found that unless $\lambda$ in \ref{eq:LassoForGradient} is adjusted as $\|\bfg_k\|_2$ decreases, the quality of the estimator $\hat{\bfg}_k$ degrades until gradient descent with $\hat{\bfg}_k$ no longer makes progress (see Figure \ref{fig:Algo_Comparisons}).
-It is unclear how to choose $\lambda$ in a principled manner, without {\em a priori} knowledge of $\|\bfg_k\|_{2}$. \end{enumerate} we shall focus on using CoSaMP \cite{Needell2009} for \eqref{eq:SparseRecoveryForGradient}.
-It is worth emphasizing that $\hat{\bfg}$ is a sparse approximation to the true gradient $\bfg$.
+This creates an additional source of error for LASSO when $\bfg$ is merely {\em compressible} instead of exactly sparse. \item Empirically, we have found that unless $\lambda$ in \eqref{eq:LassoForGradient} is adjusted as $\|\bfg_k\|_2$ decreases, the quality of the estimator $\hat{\bfg}_k$ degrades until gradient descent with $\hat{\bfg}_k$ no longer makes progress (see Figure~\ref{fig:Algo_Comparisons}).
+It is unclear how to choose $\lambda$ in a principled manner, without {\em a priori} knowledge of $\|\bfg_k\|_{2}$. \end{enumerate} We shall use CoSaMP \citep{Needell2009} for \eqref{eq:SparseRecoveryForGradient}.
+We emphasize that $\hat{\bfg}$ is a sparse approximation to the true gradient $\bfg$.
 When $\bfg$ is sparse or compressible, this approximation is highly accurate.
-When $\bfg$ is neither sparse nor compressible, this approximation is still likely to be a descent direction, and thus can still be used within a gradient descent scheme.
+When $\bfg$ is neither sparse nor compressible, $\hat{\bfg}$ is still likely to be a descent direction, and thus can still be used within a gradient descent scheme.